suleymanerim1/MEB_FrankWolfe_Optimization/README.txt

 Then in terminal type:
 "pip install -r requirements.txt"

-If you need to install extra packages from pip, write it in requrirement.txt and use only code above "pip install -r requirements.txt"
+If you need to install extra library from pip, write it in requrirements.txt and use only the code: "pip install -r requirements.txt"
-So that we can also have the same package in our environment.
+So that we can also have the same library in our environment.